tbrowder/Date-Names/README.md

 the Perl 6 routines **tc**, **uc**, or **lc** to the name or abbreviation.

-None of the abbreviations include an ending period even though that might be customary use in some languages.
+Some of the abbreviations include an ending period since that is customary use in some languages (e.g., French).

 LIMITATIONS
 ===========